spunuru/WeatherApp/README.md

 Running WeatherApp
 --------------------
 cd weatherapp

 java -jar target/weatherapp-0.1.0.jar

 Open URL http://localhost:8080 in Browser

 Select a city to check the weather forecast

 Checking logs
 --------------
-weatherapp.log should be created in the current folder where java -jar command is run.
+Check weatherapp.log in the current folder where java -jar command is run.